 An amazing seafood dish for special occasions, dinner parties, and date nights at home.
-Crispy potato-crusted sea bass with herb butter sauce is the fancy French preparation that will impress everyone and make you look like a Michelin chef in your own kitchen.
+Crispy, potato-crusted Sautéed Sea Bass with herb butter sauce is the fancy French preparation that will impress everyone and make you look like a Michelin chef in your own kitchen.

 Are you ready to make one of my favorite fish recipes of all time?
-This Chilean sea bass recipe is based on a classic French preparation pioneered by culinary superhero Paul Bucose, where he used tiny potato slices to form fish “scales” on the fillets.
+This Chilean sea bass recipe is based on a classic French preparation pioneered by culinary superhero Paul Bucose, where he used tiny potato slices to form fish "scales" on the flaky white fish fillets.

-I’ve simplified the process but kept the magical flavors and now this amazing dish can be on the table with less than 30 minutes of active preparation and cooking time.
+I've simplified the process but kept the magical flavors and now this amazing dish can be on the table with less than 30 minutes of active prep and cooking time.

 Step by step instructions for this simple recipe: